wp-plugins/wp-twitter-feeds/README.txt

 == Changelog ==
+= 1.4.8 =
+* Tested with the latest version for wordpress.

 = 1.4.7 =
 * Added support for displaying images in feeds in both list and slider view.
 = 1.4.6 =